SmarDex-Ecosystem/usdn-contracts/script/README.md

 - `CHAINLINK_ETH_PRICE_VALIDITY`: the amount of time (in seconds) we consider the price valid.
 A tolerance should be added to avoid reverting if chainlink misses the heartbeat by a few minutes
 - `LIQUIDATION_REWARDS_MANAGER_ADDRESS`: if provided, skips deployment of the liquidation rewards manager
 - `REBALANCER_ADDRESS`: if provided, skips deployment of the rebalancer
-- `CHAINLINK_GAS_PRICE_ADDRESS`: required if liquidation rewards manager address is not provided, the address of the gas price chainlink oracle
 - `CHAINLINK_GAS_PRICE_VALIDITY`: the amount of time (in seconds) we consider the price valid.
 A tolerance should be added to avoid reverting if chainlink misses the heartbeat by a few minutes
 - `USDN_ADDRESS`: required if running `02_Deploy.s.sol` in a production environment (not fork)
 - `INIT_DEPOSIT_AMOUNT`: amount to use for the `initialize` function call (if not provided, then initialization is skipped).